Lucas Johnson: 2020–2021

+2024

+Denise visits Lucas for religious guidance and in order to understand how he lives with himself with his past crimes.
+Having experienced guilt over assaulting Nish Panesar (Navin Chowdhry) with a champagne bottle and covering up the murder of Keanu Taylor (Danny Walters).
+Lucas tells a distraught Denise to confess.
+However, their visit ends, before she does so.
+As Denise's mental health continues to worsen, she visits Lucas once again.
+Following his reassurance, she admits to her role in the murder.
+Unable to get any further information, and concerned for Denise, following her paranoia about Johnny Carter, Lucas calls Jack, warning him.

 Reception

 The BBC received 103 complaints from viewers after it was hinted that Lucas had killed Sugar the dog, compared to "a handful" following his murders of Trina and Owen.
 The BBC responded saying they do not condone the killing of dogs or people, but iterated that the behaviour was in keeping with the character, adding that "no animals were harmed in the making of this story."
+In February 2025, Radio Times ranked Lucas as the 8th best EastEnders villain, with Laura Denby writing that Lucas showed more humanity than the other villains in the ranking: "It's rare for a villain of this calibre to show such humility, but this doesn't change Lucas's status as one of EastEnders' best ever baddies".

 The character was nominated in the "Smooth Criminal" and "Killer Secret" categories at the 2010 All About Soap Bubble Awards.
 In January 2011, Gilet was nominated for Serial Drama Performance at the 2011 National Television Awards for his portrayal of Lucas but did not make it through to the shortlist.
 He was also nominated at the British Soap Awards 2010 and 2011 for 'Villain of the Year'.